-- 2.9.1.
-The screening process will be handled by the Scholarship Committee. - 2.9.2.
-The SPS Office will set the date of the application period and receive all the required application documents. - 2.9.3.
-From among the qualified applicants, the screening committee will select a shortlist based on their WPA or General Point Average and combined family income.
-The committee will decide on the number of applicants in the shortlist about the scholarship slots available.
+2.9.1.
+The screening process will be handled by the Scholarship Committee.

+2.9.2.
+The SPS Office will set the date of the application period and receive all the required application documents.

+2.9.3.
+From among the qualified applicants, the screening committee will select a shortlist based on qualification criteria and requirements.

+2.9.4.
+The applicants shall be notified of the scholarship application results.